sdam-elte/modellinglab2019/00_hints_and_requirements/ReadMe.md

 #### PDF

 You can write your assignment with your favourite text processing engine (Word, Latex, Jupyter Notebook etc.), as long as you submit your work in one single PDF file that contains all of your figures, text and tables.
 However, it should not contain your code!
 Think of your code as your lab experiment, and your project work as your research article.
-You should of course enclose your Jupyter Notebook or knitR document or any other source code you have written as a separate file.
-Note again, only codeless PDF report will be graded.
+You should of course upload to the github folder of your project all your Jupyter Notebook or knitR document or any other source code you have written as a separate file.
+Note again, only codeless PDF reports will be graded.

 If you have problems exporting your Jupyter Notebook directly to PDF, or exporting it without code, check out nbconvert’s option to convert it to tex, then format it in your favourite tex editor, and compile to PDF.

 #### Sectioning.

 A good header containing your name, the date and the title of the project always helps.
-Even if you don’t make any headers, you should include an article-like title section with at least the the project title, the course name, your own name and the actual date.
+Even if you don’t make any headers, you should include an article-like title section with at least the project title, the course name, your own name and the actual date.

 Make a reasonable division of your work by using section and subsection headers.
 Make sure that the margin, font choice and the font size provide the reader with maximum readability.
 Pay attention to page breaks, paragraph and line spacing, remain moderate in formatting.